-A prospectus in electronic format may be made available on the website maintained by the underwriter or selling group members, if any, participating in this offering and the underwriter participating in this offering may distribute prospectuses electronically.
-The representative may agree to allocate a number of Units to the underwriter and selling group members for sale to their online brokerage account holders.
-Internet distributions will be allocated by the underwriter and selling group members that will make internet distributions on the same basis as other allocations.
+A prospectus in electronic format may be made available on the websites maintained by one or more of the underwriters or selling group members, if any, participating in this offering and one or more of the underwriters participating in this offering may distribute prospectuses electronically.
+The representative may agree to allocate a number of Units and Pre-funded Units to underwriters and selling group members for sale to their online brokerage account holders.
+Internet distributions will be allocated by the underwriters and selling group members that will make internet distributions on the same basis as other allocations.
 Other than the prospectus in electronic format, the information on these websites is not part of, nor incorporated by reference into, this prospectus or the registration statement of which this prospectus forms a part, has not been approved or endorsed by us or any underwriter in its capacity as underwriter, and should not be relied upon by investors.